-We recognise that many families wish to express their gratitude to staff and gifts under the value of £20 do not have to be recorded in the Register of Gifts and Hospitality.
+We recognise that many families wish to express their gratitude to staff and gifts, whether made individually or as part of a collective agreement with other families under the value of £20 per family do not have to be recorded in the Register of Gifts and Hospitality.
 Any over this amount should be registered and the Senior Leaders informed.